DKorchuganov/classicaplus-hugo/README.md

 1. Go to the `data/events` folder, and create a sub-folder of a corresponding date in `YYYY-MM-DD` format (`data/events/2016-04-13`, for example), and then create a file with `event-name.yaml` filename format, where `event-name` is a short name of the event in lowercase.
 2. Add a `datetime` field of the event date and time.
 The format for the field should be as in the below example.
 3. Add a `poster` section with `small` and `big` fields for poster file names.
 A `small` poster is displayed on the common events page, a `big` poster on an individual page of an event. `poster` section is mandatory for any event.
 Poster files should be stored in `static/resources/img/events/YYYY-MM-DD/event-name/` folder of the event.
 4. Add a `place` section with a reference to a place of the event.
-It has 2 fields: `city` and `hall`, which should correspond to the folder and the file name of the place, see above description in the [Place data file](#place-data-file) section.
+It has 2 fields: `city` and `hall`, which should correspond to the folder and the file name of the place, see the above description in the [Place data file](#place-data-file) section.
 5. Add a `performers` section with the list of performance short names, which should match file names in `data/team` folder
 6. Add a `programme` section for concert programme items.
-Each item has two fields: `composer` and `work`, which should correspond to a folder and a file name of composition, see above description in the [Work data file](#work-data-file) section.
+Each item has two fields: `composer` and `work`, which should correspond to a folder and a file name of composition, see the above description in the [Work data file](#work-data-file) section.

 **Event data file example:**
 `data/events/2016-05-18/3x3.yaml`